Water Damage Checklist (What you Should Do Immediately)

 • Pay attention to odors.
 Even if you don’t see mold, a musty smell is usually a tell-tale sign it’s starting to form.

 • Bring in professionals.
 If you suspect mold or if it’s already visible, it’s best to call in a mold remediation expert.
-At COIT, we can help remove mold safely and ensure your home is completely dry and mold-free.
+COIT also provides professional mold remediation services to safely remove contamination and prevent it from spreading through your home.

 Step 6: Salvage What You Can